palmerandy/hugo-blog/content/posts/partially-inflated-objects.md

 tags: ["Latent Bugs", "Code maintainability", "dotNET"]
 ---

 One thing that I, and many developers I talk to, find annoying is when you receive an object from any API that is partially inflated.
-I define a partially inflated object as:

-> any object that you receive that has one or more properties not set.

-A partially inflated object is any object that you receive that has one or more properties not set.
+> I define a partially inflated object as any object that you receive that has one or more properties not set.

 For instance consider an API that returns the following fictitious ```FunRun``` class and in particular the ```AthleteIds``` property.

 ```
 public class FunRun
 {
-    [Required]

     public Guid Id { get; set; }

-    [Required]
     public string Name { get; set; }

     public Guid[] AthleteIds { get; set; }